 Dates

-*Students who sign up for the early 4-week and the 8-week sessions will be charged either $28 for a double room or $32 for a single room for the night between the two sessions.
+*Students who sign up for the early 4-week and either the first 4-week or 8-week sessions will be charged an additional night based on their assigned room rate for the night between the two sessions.

 Rates